PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/UseCasesDetailed.md

 2. Select a dataset of your choice (e.g. Imsitu, MS COCO, COMPAS, etc.).
 3. Create a train/validation/test split for your dataset.
 4. Define a binary classification task using dataset selected in the previous step.
-5. Select a protected/sensitive attribute in the dataset.
+5. Select a protected/sensitive attribute in the dataset (Note: it is simpler to have two categories, e.g., 'male' and 'female'.).
 6. Split your test set based on the protected/sensitive attribute.
 7. Specify a policy or 'worldview'/equal base rates? for your binary classification task.
 8. Determine which evaluation metric is most sensitive to fairness: